How to Add Gradient Effect to Text

 }

-' Add text to the document and apply the created style
+' Add text with style

 doc.SaveAs("customizedGradientEffect.docx")